yiiext/shopping-cart-component/readme_en.txt

 ~~~
 [php]
 $cN = new CallCenterNotifier();
-Yii::app()->shoppingCart->attachEventHandler('onUpdatePoistion',array($cN, 'updatePositionInShoppingCart'));
+Yii::app()->shoppingCart->attachEventHandler('onUpdatePosition',array($cN, 'updatePositionInShoppingCart'));

 $book = Book::model()->findByPk(1);
 Yii::app()->shoppingCart->put($book);
 ~~~
-When onUpdatePoistion event is fired, call center will be notified.
+When onUpdatePosition event is fired, call center will be notified.

 Working with a cart as CMap
 ---------------------------